INTERNATIONAL BISCUIT FESTIVAL 2014 SERVES UP HOT, FRESH SCHEDULE

 Walters State Community College – Rel Maples Institute for Culinary Arts

 “Christopher’s Biscuit was outstanding!
-He beat out some of the toughest competition we have ever had,” said Chris Kahn, chair of the 2013 Biscuit Bake Off.
+He beat out some of the toughest competition we have ever had,” said Chris Kahn, chair of the 2013 Biscuit Baking Contest.

 Beginning in February of this year, Biscuit bakers from across the country submitted recipes in four contest categories: Sweet Biscuits, Savory Biscuits, Special Biscuits and Student Biscuits.
 The top three finalists in each category were chosen to bake live in front of a panel of celebrity judges and an audience of Biscuit lovers.
 The Grand Prize Winner was chosen from the winners of the four Biscuit categories.

-Pillsbury® is a sponsor of the International Biscuit Festival and participated in the judging of the Bake-Off Contest.
+Pillsbury® is a sponsor of the International Biscuit Festival and participated in the judging of the Biscuit Baking Contest.

 The complete results are: